 Long-term safety and support plans are developed with the children, family and their safety and support network.
 Network members will support parents, children and young people to develop and maintain safety through case and safety planning.

 The use of safety and support networks in the Child Safety context aims to build on and strengthen a child, young person, and their family’s natural networks.
 Safety and support plans provide clarity to all network members about their purpose, the known worries, goals and action steps as well as the non-negotiables and ‘what ifs’ which everyone should plan and have contingencies for.

 Long-term safety and support plans can facilitate safe and effective reunification, family contact within a more natural setting and maintaining connections with family, community and culture.

-For more information in relation to safety and support networks, refer to the practice tool Safety and support networks and high intensity responses.
+For more information in relation to safety and support networks, refer to the practice guide Safety and support networks and high intensity responses.

 For information to support long-term planning see the AIFS papers ‘Strengths of Australian Aboriginal cultural practices in family life and child rearing’ and ‘Supporting recovery in families affected by parental mental illness’.